RAF Spadeadam: Cold War

 The site was first built in 1955 to be the test centre for the Blue Streak intermediate-range ballistic missile project.
-The role of Spadeadam in Britain's Cold War nuclear weapons programme was made public in 2004 when tree felling uncovered remains of abandoned excavations for a missile silo.
+The role of Spadeadam in Britain's Cold War nuclear weapons programme was made public in 2004 when tree felling uncovered remains of abandoned excavations for an experimental missile silo.
 Spadeadam was probably intended to be one of 60 launch sites planned for remote locations.

 The Rocket Establishment, as it was called, was divided into five areas: an administration and assembly block, a British Oxygen Company compound for on-site liquid oxygen fuel manufacture, a component test area, the engine test area and the static firing stands.
 The engine test area at Prior Lancy Rigg consisted of four concrete stands into which the engines could be mounted for test firing.
 Two rocket-firing stands themselves stood at Greymare Hills and were large enough to accommodate a full Blue Streak missile.

 The RAF took the site over in 1976 and it became Europe's first electronic warfare tactics range in 1977.

 Post-Cold War

 The site continues to be used in training the Royal Air Force and NATO allied aircrew in electronic warfare.
 It also hosts other exercising forces such as JFACTSU forward air controller training delivered from RAF Leeming in North Yorkshire.
 Close air support (CAS) training is carried out too.
 Since 2006, this has been the only mainland UK location where aircrews can drop practice bombs.

-DNV GL (previously Advantica) uses the site for industrial hazard testing including fire and the destruction of pipelines.
+DNV (previously Advantica) uses the site for industrial hazard testing including fire and the destruction of pipelines.
 The remoteness of the area is key to their operations.

 In July 2021, RAF Spadeadam was used to conduct drone swarm trials; a first for the British Armed Forces.